-Thankfully, there are many options that allow for Brits to live and work overseas—After all, the best way to get to know places is by simply living there.
+Thankfully, many options allow Brits to live and work overseas—After all, the best way to get to know places is by simply living there.

-With working holiday visas for UK citizens, this opportunity of getting to live in foreign countries while traveling and working is made possible!
+With these working holiday visas for UK citizens, getting to live in foreign countries while traveling and working is made possible!